 In 1495 he is arrested and taken to Florence suspected of treason against the Florentines.
 But he manages to not only be immediately freed, but to also to wangle for the Florentine commissioner who arrested him to be ordered to publicly apologize.

 Two years later, with forty men, Ranieri surprises his neighbour Count Ugo della Gherardesca whilst hunting.
-With whom he has been arguing for tears over the border that divides the lands of their two families.
+With whom he has been arguing for years over the border that divides the lands of their two families.
 And kills him near the Abbey of Castagneto Carducci.

 In July 1498, he is taken prisoner for a second time.
 Again he manages to be freed.
 But this time in exchange for a Guelph, one Achille Tiberti di Cesena.